 We seek to motivate and reward our executives for achievements relative to our corporate goals and expectations for each fiscal year.
 Each named executive officer has a target bonus opportunity, defined as a percentage of his or her annual salary.
-For 2018, the target bonus for Mr. White was 45% of his base salary and the target bonus for each of Ms. Palczuk and Mr. Bonaccorso was 40% of their respective base salaries.
-For 2019, the target bonus for Mr. White is 45% of his base salary and the target bonus for Mr. Bonaccorso is 40% of his base salary.
+For 2018, the target bonus for Mr. White was 45% of his base salary and the target bonus for Mr. Bonaccorso was 40% of his base salary.
+For 2019, the target bonus for Mr. White was 45% of his base salary and the target bonus for each of Mr. Davis (prorated for his employment start date in October 2019) and Mr. Bonaccorso was 40% of their respective base salaries.
+For 2020, the target bonus for Mr. White is 50% of his base salary and the target bonus for each of Mr. Bonaccorso and Mr. Davis is 40% of base salary.

 To reinforce the importance of integrated and collaborative leadership, our executives' bonuses have historically been solely based on company performance, and we did not include an individual performance component.
 For 2018, the corporate performance goals consisted of clinical development, regulatory, commercial readiness, cultural and financial objectives.
 For 2018, our Compensation Committee determined that the corporate performance goals had been achieved at a 125% level in the aggregate.
-Such amounts are reflected in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table above for 2018.
-For Ms. Palczuk and Mr. Bonaccorso, each of their annual bonus amounts for 2018 shown in the Summary Compensation Table reflects a prorated bonus based on their respective start dates with the Company.
+For 2019, the corporate performance goals consisted of clinical development, regulatory, commercial readiness, cultural and financial objectives.
+For 2019, our Compensation Committee determined that the corporate performance goals had been achieved at a 100% level in the aggregate.
+Such amounts are reflected in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table.
+For Mr. Bonaccorso and Mr. Davis, each of their annual bonus amounts for 2018 and 2019, respectively, shown in the Summary Compensation Table reflects a prorated bonus based on their respective start dates.